 Compensation of the Chief Executive Officer.
 As described earlier, the consultant to the Committee reviewed and analyzed the Chief Executive Officer's compensation as compared to proxy statement data from peer group companies.
 Mr. McClanahan's base salary, short term and long term incentive target compensation were the furthest below the market median as compared to the other executive officers.
 In evaluating Mr. McClanahan's total compensation, the Compensation Committee considered the financial performance of CenterPoint Energy and Mr. McClanahan's contributions to the overall success of CenterPoint Energy through his leadership and individual performance.
-While Mr. McClanahan's current compensation remains below the 50th percentile of the market, the Committee believes that Mr. McClanahan's compensation package, in conjunction with anticipated future base pay increases, is sufficient to ensure his continuing focus on creating substantial improvements in shareholder value.
-During 2005, the Committee set Mr. McClanahan's base salary at \$880,000, which was a 10% increase.
-His short term incentive target increased from 75% to 85% of his base salary.
+While Mr. McClanahan's current compensation remains below the 50th percentile of the market, the Committee believes that Mr. McClanahan's contributions with anticipated future base pay increases, is sufficient to ensure his continuing focus on creating substantial improvements in shareholder value.
+During 2005, the Committee set Mr. McClanahan's long term incentive target increased from 75% to 85% of his base salary.
 Mr. McClanahan's long term incentive target increased from 150% to 200% of base salary.
 Mr. McClanahan's short term incentive payout for the 2005 plan year was at 150% of target, which was made at the discretion of the Committee and represented the maximum achievement level.